daniel-568/changing-room-coding-challenge/README.md

-A to-do list that sorts tasks by deadlines (for simplicity's sake - dated by month-day agnostic to the year and hour/minutes/seconds).
+A to-do list that sorts tasks by deadlines (ordered and dated by month-day).

 ### Setup